iamfrojy/Bloodclicker/README.md

 1. IN YOUR TERMINAL TYPE: "sudo pip install pyautogui"
 2. THEN TYPE "sudo pip install pynput"
 3. THEN DO "sudo python3 bloodclicker(version).py

+HOW TO USE ON WINDOWS:
+1. DOWNLOAD PYTHON FROM python.org
+2. YOU MAY STILL HAVE TO INSTALL THE PACKAGES (but dont include sudo if needed.)